Canon 60D versus Canon T5i

 |Nikon D7000 (⇒ lft | rgt)||APS-C||16.1||4928||3264||10800/24p||23.5||13.9||1167||80|

 Beyond body and sensor, cameras can and do differ across a range of features.
 The 60D and the T5i are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The table below summarizes some of the other core capabilities of the Canon 60D and Canon T5i in connection with corresponding information for a sample of similar cameras.
-The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.
+If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Canon 60D (⇒ rgt)||optical||YES||3.0||1040||swivel||no||8000||5.3||13||no|